ESA title

 The Copernicus Anthropogenic Carbon Dioxide Monitoring (CO2M) mission will be the first of the Sentinel Expansion Missions to be launched.
 The constellation includes a total of three satellites, CO2M-A and CO2M-B currently under development, and CO2M-C whose implementation will be initiated in 2025.
 The CO2M satellites will orbit Earth in Sun-synchronous orbits, at an altitude of 735 km.

-CO2M's main goal is to help us track greenhouse gas emitters and transparently assess which nations are on track to meet the emissions targets set by the Paris Climate Change Agreement.
-The satellites will look at three important metrics in the fight against climate change: carbon dioxide, methane and nitrous oxide emissions from human sources.
+CO2M's main goal is to help us track greenhouse gas emitters and transparently assess whether nations are on track to meet the emissions targets set by the Paris Climate Change Agreement.
+CO2M’s passive remote instruments will measure key greenhouse gases, carbon dioxide and methane, which are important indicators of climate change.

 Play